Updated June 28, 2023

 - Apache HBase is a NoSQL database written in Java that runs over Hadoop.
 It’s built based on Google’s BigTable and is capable of handling all types of data.

-- Apache Sqoop is one of the Data ingestion tool, which is used for bulk structured data transfer between RDBMS and Hadoop.
+- Apache Sqoop is one of the Data ingestion tools, which is used for bulk structured data transfer between RDBMS and Hadoop.

 - Apache Flume is another data ingestion tool that is used for semi-structured and unstructured data transfer between Hadoop and other data sources.

 - ZooKeeper is the coordinator who ensures coordination between various tools in the Hadoop ecosystem.

 - Apache Ambari is a Cluster Manager who provisions, manages Hadoop clusters, and monitors their health and status.

 - Apache Tez is a new tool in the Hadoop ecosystem that accelerates Hadoop’s Query processing.

 - Apache Presto is an open-source distributed SQL query engine that enables cross-platform query capability.

 - Apache HCatalog is a metadata and table management system for Hadoop which enables interoperability across data processing tools.
 It also helps users choose the best tools for their environments.

 - Apache Spark is the most widely used and popular framework among Data scientists.
 It is a high-speed cluster computing system that optimizes resource utilization in the case of many iterative tasks.
 It gives flexibility for both batch processing and real-time data analysis.

 Steps to Install Apache